Making sure a company’s systems are at their peak performance is one of the most important components in business analysis.

 Business systems analyst jobs requirements

--Evaluate progress regularly with the intention of defining what systems work well and which ones need improvement.
+- Evaluation progress skills to regularly analyse information with the intention of defining what systems work well and which ones need improvement.